 Of course, publishing in any peer-reviewed journal will always entail some degree of delay from submission to acceptance and finally to publication.
 This is especially problematic in the clinical sciences, as the publication of results lags behind trial completion by a median of 21 months.
 Such delays in the release of new data can have many negative consequences for patients awaiting new therapies.

-Many OA journals advertise a much more rapid publication process, as reflected in their mission statements (PeerJ: “to help the world efficiently publish its knowledge”; PLOS ONE: “accelerating the publication of peer-reviewed science”).
-Indeed, a recent study examined 135 journals listed in the Scopus citation index and showed that the time from acceptance to publication is significantly shorter for OA journals compared with traditional journals.
+Many OA journals advertise a much more rapid publication process, as reflected in their mission statements (PeerJ: “Fast, fair, and widely read.
+Our mission is to help the world efficiently publish its knowledge.”; PLOS ONE: “accelerating the publication of peer-reviewed science”).
+Indeed, a 2013 study examined 135 journals listed in the Scopus citation index and showed that the time from acceptance to publication is significantly shorter for OA journals compared with traditional journals.

 Thus, if speed is an important factor in your decision regarding where to publish, an OA journal may be the best choice.